 2. Delegating on-site leadership roles

 You need on-site managers you can trust even when you are not around.
 They have to report to you regularly by phone or email.
 Consider empowering them to make local decisions.
 But they must understand where their power ends.
 Just because you have everything scheduled doesn’t mean you can take a step back.
 You are the project manager, so you have to supervise accordingly.
 You’ll be setting yourself up for disaster if you don’t follow the progress of the workers.
 Commend them when they deserve it and assist them where need be.
+Being aware of who is responsible for each step in the construction process should be done from the start and through the finish with a punch list.

 3. Deliver client value